WeiHuang05/Weihuang05.github.io/index.md

 ### Research Interest

-Deep learning theory
+Deep Learning Theory

 Graph Neural Networks

 ### News

-I am invited to serve as a reviewer for ICML- 2022 (CORE A*)
+I am invited to serve as a reviewer for ICML-2022 (CORE A*)

-I am invited to serve as a reviewer for CVPR- 2022 (CORE A*)
+I am invited to serve as a reviewer for CVPR-2022 (CORE A*)

-One paper is accepted by NeurIPS 2021
+One paper is accepted by NeurIPS 2021 (CORE A*), [link](https://arxiv.org/abs/2111.06063)

-I am invited to serve as a Program Committee member for AAAI- 2022 (CORE A*)
+I am invited to serve as a Program Committee member for AAAI-2022 (CORE A*)

-I am invited to serve as a reviewer for ICLR- 2022 (CORE A*)
+I am invited to serve as a reviewer for ICLR-2022 (CORE A*)

-One paper is accepted by IJCAI 2021
+One paper is accepted by IJCAI 2021 (CORE A*), [link](https://arxiv.org/abs/2004.05867)

-I am invited to serve as a reviewer for NeurIPS- 2021 (CORE A*, CCF A)
+I am invited to serve as a reviewer for NeurIPS-2021 (CORE A*, CCF A)

-I am invited to serve as a reviewer for ICML- 2021 (CORE A*, CCF A)
+I am invited to serve as a reviewer for ICML-2021 (CORE A*, CCF A)